observIQ/observiq-otel-collector-k8s/README.md

 Configuration for instrumenting Kubernetes with the observIQ OpenTelemetry collector.

-> :warning: **This repository is under active development**: If using this repository, please fork or copy the configuration files directly.
-All examples are subject to change.
+> :warning: **This repository is under active development**: If using this repository, please fork or reference a tagged release.
+Please do not rely on main branch to be reliable.

 ## Usage